-ADD: 4.2.R.1: Students will determine the key details that support the main idea of a text.
+4.2.R.1: Students will determine the key details that support the main idea of a text.

-This item is Lacras and statements in relation to an important idea and determine which of those statements best supports that idea.
+This item is a DOK 2 because the student must have a strong understanding of the text, paragraph 4 in particular, which allows him or her to evaluate specific statements in relation to an important idea and determine which of those statements best supports that idea.